Chances are, probably not …

 It turns out this essential fat is critical for good health in a number of ways, including for the heart, eyes, and skin, but especially for the brain, where the body uses Omega-3 fats to regenerate neurons.
 Check out this Healthline article to learn about some of the other benefits of Omega-3.

-People used to get Omega-3 from fish and grass-fed land animals, but with overfishing and polluted waters making eating fish expensive and potentially unsafe, and because most of our land meat comes from industrial systems that feed animals grain, we’re no longer getting enough of this important nutrient.
-Some argue that this is a keystone of the developed world’s health epidemic.
+The most common sources of Omega-3 are fish and grass-fed land animals, but with overfishing and polluted waters making eating fish expensive and potentially unsafe, and because most of our land meat comes from industrial systems that feed animals grain, we’re no longer getting enough of this important nutrient.
+Some argue that this is an important underlying factor of the developed world’s health epidemic.

 So what plant-based sources of Omega-3 are available?
 There are two: Flax and … *drum roll please* … HEMP!
 That’s right, hemp seeds are rich in Omega-3 fats and even a rare but important Omega-6 fat called GLA.